Orphan pages are pages within a domain without any internal links pointing to them.

 - What anchor text should you choose to give context to search engines and users who visit it?

 If you’re unsure how to approach these, we’ve got you covered with our article on internal linking.
+You can also contact Onely for internal linking optimization.

 Redirect the page